This topic is adapted from the BibleXcom YouTube channel.

 The book of Proverbs is part of the Old Testament (OT) genre of literature called the “wisdom” books.
 These books express the Old Testament idea of wisdom, often in the style of Hebrew poetry.
 They include Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs.

 In modern society, wisdom is described as a very practical mixture of intelligence and life experiences.
 Thus older people are generally seen as wiser.
-The Old Testament concept of wisdom is very different.
+The OT concept of wisdom is very different.

 - Wisdom involves a careful view of the world.
-Old Testament wisdom sees God like an architect, creating the world with certain patterns and structures, but not planning every action.
+OT wisdom sees God like an architect, creating the world with certain patterns and structures, but not planning every action.
 An architect designs the structure of a house, but not how a house is used or decorated.

 - Wisdom is the process of discovering the patterns God has created into the world, which may not be readily apparent.
 One doesn’t have to be old to be wise.
 Anyone can gain wisdom by committing themselves to discovering the order of God’s creation.

 - The person who discovers God’s wisdom and applies it will benefit, because they are aligning themselves with the way the world was made to work.